gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency resolution result produces a graph of components instead of a graph of module versions (i)

-As part of initial work to support more powerful dependency management, such as dependency management for native binaries, Android libraries, or
+As part of initial work to support more powerful dependency management, such handling native binaries, Android libraries and applications, and
 Scala libraries built for multiple Scala versions, the dependency resolution result API has been changed.

 #### What does this change mean?

-The model is now that dependency resolution produces a graph of _components_ instead of _module versions_.
-A component represents things such as a
-Java library, or native executable and so on.
+The dependency resolution model is now that the result of dependency resolution is a graph of _components_ rather than _module versions_.
+A component represents things such as a Java library, or native executable and so on.
 This is a higher level and more general concept than a module version, which simply represents something published to a binary repository.

-The main change in this release is to model the fact that not all components included in the result of a dependency resolution are necessarily published to a binary repository.
+The main change in this release is to reflect the fact that not all dependencies of a project are published to a binary repository.
 For example, a component might be built by some other project in the build, or may be pre-built and installed on the local machine somewhere, or might be built by some other build tool.

 #### Changes to the `ResolutionResult` API